marilyne-linkurious/documentation/content/user/content/manipulate/layouts.md

 nodes are usually closed to each others, while disconnected nodes are usually pushed further.

+By setting "incremantal expand" active, force-directed layouts will be applied only on new nodes added to the visualization.

 **Best Mode:**
 Takes the longest time to compute new node positions but provides better results than the Fast Mode.